-->

 Gilson Road Cemetery, Nashua, NH

-5 November 1999, about 10 p.m.
+5 November 1999, about 10:30 p.m.

 Technical info:

-(I usually take two photos in close succession, so that I can use one as a “control” in case of a lens flare or other reflection.
-The two magenta-streaked photos were taken about five seconds apart.)
+I usually take two photos in close succession, so that I can use one as a “control” in case of a lens flare or other reflection.
+The two magenta-streaked photos were taken about five seconds apart.

-The photo with the headstones, frame #19, was taken about two minutes before the two streaked photos.
-The photo with the man (“Alan” in my story about that night) is frame #22, was taken about five minutes after the streak photos.
+The next photo with the figure (“Alan” in my story about that night) is frame #22, was taken about five minutes after the streak photos.
 He was not nearby when I took the streaked photos.

 These streaks in frames #20 and #21 are on the negative too; this was not a printing error.
 The streaks do not extend outside the frame.
 There are no splashes of chemicals or other distortions on the negatives.